 He died of a massive brain hemorrhage on June 26, 2004.
 He was 72.

-(Harrison and Dave Wittenberg; Tami Heide; Shelley Herman; and Rich Hudson)
+(Rex Hudler, Harrison and Dave Wittenberg, Tami Heide, Shelley Herman, and Rich Hudson)

 HUBBS, Kraig: KOST, 1983.
-Kraig works for the Loma Linda Hospital in the Inland Empire.
+Kraig worked for the Loma Linda Hospital in the Inland Empire.